Where is ITV's Deep Water filmed?

 From luxurious houses and sweeping views of Lake Windermere, to drone shots of the Lake District’s rich autumnal foliage, part of the appeal of watching ITV’s Deep Water — starring Emmy-winner Anna Friel, Sinead Keenan and Rosalind Eleazar — is down to the picturesque scenery.

-In an exclusive interview with RadioTimes.com, the series’ writer and executive producer Anne Symon (Mrs Wilson) outlined how crucial the “elemental landscape” was when she was adapting Paula Daly’s novels.
+In an exclusive interview with RadioTimes.com, the series’ writer and executive producer Anne Symon (Mrs Wilson) outlined how crucial the “elemental landscape” was when she was adapting Paula Daly’s Windermere series of novels.

 - 23 TV shows written by women to look forward to